-Look, it’s possible to find great last minute deals on flights but there’s no guarantee you’ll be able to snag one when you want one, so it’s better to plan your flights in advance.
+Look, it’s possible to find great last minute deals on flights but there’s no guarantee you’ll be able to snag one when you want one, so it’s better to plan your flights in advance, as well as your travel insurance.
 How far in advance?
 Well, that depends on your destination and your preferred dates.
 If you book too far in advance, you actually risk paying a higher price.
 Here’s why:

 Airlines offer discounts to put more bums in seats; very few people book their flights a year in advance, which means airlines have no reason to offer the lowest rates to people who book earlier.
 The benefit of booking really far in advance is that you can guarantee yourself a seat during peak travel periods but not necessarily at the best price (like Christmas, New Years, summer holidays or around festival times, like Carnivale or Coachella, or Holy Week in the Philippines for example).

 Studies have shown that prices tend to drop to their lowest about six weeks before the departure date.
 Having said that, waiting that late may not work in your favour either, depending on the time of year you’re travelling and the popularity of your destination.
 If you need to travel on particular dates, try to purchase an early bird fare; early bird fares are released by airlines in September, October and November.
 They have a limited booking period and seating availability so you need to act quickly once they are released.